Skip to main content

 from langchain_text_splitters import RecursiveCharacterTextSplitter

-# 1. Load, chunk and index the contents of the blog to create a retriever.
+# Load and chunk contents of the blog

 loader = WebBaseLoader(